background leftbackground right

 Avatar VideoAI characterSocial media

-How the team behind Yang Mun created a viral AI character that reaches millions using only HeyGen.
+How the team behind Yang Mun built a viral AI character that reaches millions of people using only HeyGen.

 INDUSTRY:AI character on social